OUR COMPLAINTS POLICY

 WHAT WILL HAPPEN NEXT

-We will provide you with the details for you to contact the Legal Ombudsman which must be done within 6 months of our final written response to the complaint.
+If at that stage you are not satisfied with their view you can request a meeting take place to try and resolve the complaint or alternatively we can provide you with the details for you to contact the Legal Ombudsman which must be done within 6 months of our written final response to the complaint.